flrngel/FHC-Framework/README.md

 FHC-Framework
 =============

+FHC(FLRngel Hates Coding) PHP Framework
-php framework for using View Controller(fuck model), inspired from Rails.
+The framework for using View Controller(fuck model), inspired from Rails.